colleensaltarelli/time-tracking-app/README.md

 # clock:in

 A time tracking solution, whether it’s from your desktop, smartphone or tablet, it’s never been so easy to track your employees time.
+View the app here: https://desolate-lake-73130.herokuapp.com/

 ## Screenshots: